python/devguide/getting-started/pull-request-lifecycle.rst

 #. `Create Pull Request`_ on GitHub to merge a branch from your fork

 #.
-Make sure the continuous integration checks on your Pull Request
+Make sure the :ref:`continuous integration checks on your Pull Request
-   are green (i.e. successful)
+   are green <keeping-ci-green>` (i.e. successful)

 #.
 Review and address `comments on your Pull Request`_